-  Last source of sightseeing, which I would recommend refers to the text information, graphs etc, which we know from books.
-There is no brainer, that the Wikipedia.org gives us the quickest access to the many of information worldwide.
+Last source of sightseeing, which I would recommend refers to the text information, graphs, etc, which we know from books.
+There is no brainer, that Wikipedia.org gives us the quickest access to the many of information worldwide.
 The same as in the case of Google Imagery, Wikipedia is sort of unparalleled.
-It’s worth to know, that this encyclopedia is written jointly by various people – experts in their fields.
-Nowadays among the people belief about fake facts regarding some matters in Wikipedia still lingers.
+It’s worth knowing, that this encyclopedia is written jointly by various people – experts in their fields.
+Nowadays people’s belief in fake facts regarding some matters in Wikipedia still lingers.
 The truth is somewhere in the middle.
 As long as people will do it completely for free we can expect problems like these.
-On the other hand, the amount of wikiusers checking the quality of the information input increases globally, preventing from this kind of situation.
+On the other hand, the number of wiki users checking the quality of the information input increases globally, preventing this kind of situation.
 Today’s Wikipedia is not the encyclopedia from the period of the origination of it 20 years ago.

-Along with Wikipedia we can enter Wikimapia.org – its cousin, which can show us a lot of places, streets, etc described in Wikipedia.
-It’s also the effect of human collaboration without any earning.
+Along with Wikipedia, we can enter Wikimapia.org – its cousin, which can show us a lot of places, streets, etc described in Wikipedia.
+It’s also the effect of human collaboration without any earnings.

 For more genuine information you can visit the Encyclopedia Britannica.